Lisbon with Kids: Things to Do and Itinerary for 3 Days

 In a nutshell

-- Our favorite things to do in Lisbon with kids are the Science Museum, the Oceanarium and the cable car in Parque das Nações.
+• Our family favorites are the Science Museum, the Oceanarium, and a ride on the cable car at Parque das Nações.

 Is it Worth Traveling to Lisbon with Kids?

-After over a week exploring Lisbon with the whole family, we can definitely say: Lisbon with kids is an absolute blast!
+After spending over a week exploring Lisbon with the whole family, we can definitely say: Lisbon with kids is an absolute blast!

 Where to Stay in Lisbon with Kids?